 How to make the green smoothie:

-Just blend all of the ingredients in a high speed blender and that’s it!
+Just blend all of the ingredients in a high speed blender (I recommend a Vitamix or a Blendtec) and that’s it!

 This is a very easy recipe, it sits well with most people and it’s light and fruity enough for even those who dislike the taste of greens to drink it.
 The mint is optional, but it does give a nice freshness to the smoothie – great for the summer!